dylanmestyanek/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+    - O(n) because there is a check for head and tail of linked list, and then the insertion of the node.
+In addition to incremementing the list size

 2. What is the runtime complexity of `dequeue`?
+    - O(n) because there condition to check the size of the list, and then the lookup of the last node to remove it

 3. What is the runtime complexity of `len`?
+    - O(1) because it's just returning an integer

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?